hknakn/react-native-color-changing-view/README.md

-# React-Native-Deneme-App
+# React Native Sample App
-React Native öğrenmek için yaptığım tıklanınca renk değiştiren view uygulaması
+This is a view color changing application that I made when I was studying on React Native.

-# Önizleme
+# Preview
 ![](appGif.gif)